skypilot-org/skypilot/llm/ollama/README.md

 ENDPOINT=$(sky serve status --endpoint ollama)
 ```

-> **Tip:** SkyServe fully manages the lifecycle of your replicas.
+**💡Tip:** SkyServe fully manages the lifecycle of your replicas.
 For example, if a spot replica is preempted, the controller will automatically replace it.
 This significantly reduces the operational burden while saving costs.

 To curl the endpoint:
 ```console